KozelAnatoliy/routineless/packages/create-aws-cdk-app/README.md

 awslocal lambda invoke --function-name <functionName> '/dev/stdout'
 ```

-After exploring you can destroy your resources by running `npx nx cdk infra destroy --all` command or shutting down localstack environment by running `(cd docker && docker-compose down)`.
+After exploring you can destroy your resources by running `npx nx cdk infra destroy --all` command.

 ### AWS mode